KarimCarl/Phase-3-week3-code-challenge/README.md

 - Run the application on the terminal
 -  Run the application on the terminal ruby `file_name.rb`
-- For our app, we run the following command;
-      ruby run/console.rb

 # Authors
 This project was contributed to by Charles Ndung'u